ipfs/kubo/filestore/README.md

 ## Duplicate blocks.

 If a block has already been added to the datastore, adding it again with `filestore add` will add the block to the filestore but the now duplicate block will still exists in the normal datastore.
-Furthermore, since the block is likely to be pinned it will not be removed when `repo gc` in run.
-This is nonoptimal and will eventually be fixed.
-For now, you can remove duplicate blocks by running `filestore rm-dups`.
+If the block is not pinned it will be removed from the normal datastore when garbage collected.
+If the block is pinned it will exist in both locations.
+Removing the duplicate may not always be the most desirable thing to do as filestore blocks are less stable.

+The command "filestore dups" will list duplicate blocks.  "block rm" can then be used to remove the blocks.
+It is okay to remove a duplicate pinned block as long as at least one copy is still around.

+Once a file is in the filestore it will not be added to the normal datastore, the option "--allow-dup" will override this behavior and add the file anyway.
+This is useful for testing and to make a more stable copy of an important peace of data.

+To determine the location of a block use "block locate".

 ## Upgrading the filestore